gramener/gramex/gramex/apps/guide/alert/README.md

 Tornado templates escape all HTML content.
 To pass the HTML content raw, use `{% raw expression %}` instead of `{{ expression }}`.

+The templates can use these variables:

+- `config`: the alert configuration as an AttrDict.
+For example, `config.subject` is the subject configuration
+- `data`: the data passed to the alert
+  - For multiple datasets, each key is available as variable holding the dataset
+- `index`: if `each:` is used, the index holds the key or index number

 ### Email dashboards

 To send a dashboard as an inline-image or an attachment, set up a